Painting Wooden Ceilings and Wall Panelings: How to Beautify Old Wood Panels

 Step-by-step guide: How to paint and varnish ceiling panels correctly

-Step 1: Choose a colour
+Step 1: Choose your shade

 Step 2: Prepare the surface